Home / Articles / US Capital Gains Tax for Foreign Investors

 This means if there is no tax treaty then your income will be taxed in your home country as well as in the country you have invested your money in.

 Taxes for foreign investors, who are non-alien residents, may get a little tricky.
-Getting the advice of a professional tax expert is always a good idea.
+Getting the advice of a business tax accountant or other professional tax expert is always a good idea.